apostrophecms/docs/docs/cookbook/creating-custom-schema-fields.md

 This piece contains only a single field that uses the new schema field, `gradeField`, inside an `array` schema field.

-Within the `init(self)` method we make a call to the method that will register and create our new schema field type.
+Within the `init(self)` function, we make a call to the method that will register and create our new schema field type.

 ```javascript
 init(self) {